ojudz08/Black-Scholes-Option-Pricing-Model/README.md

+# About

-# Black Scholes Pricing Model.
-Calculates the following:
+Black Scholes Pricing Model which calculates the following:
   a.
 Call and Put Option price (dividend paying and non-dividend paying equity)
   b.
 Delta
   c.
 Gamma